Skip to main content

 5. Are women and members of underrepresented minority groups encouraged to apply?

-In order to support the most innovative and impactful research, the NIH recognizes the need to foster a diverse research workforce across the nation.
-Applications to this award program should reflect the full diversity of potential PD/PIs, applicant institutions, and research areas relevant to the broad mission of NIH.
-Researchers from diverse backgrounds (see NOT-OD-20-031), including individuals from underrepresented racial and ethnic groups, individuals with disabilities, individuals from disadvantaged backgrounds, and women are strongly encouraged to work with their institutions to develop applications for this Notice of Funding Opportunity.
+To support innovative and novel research across the NIH mission, the NIH recognizes the need to foster a diverse research workforce across the nation.
+Talented researchers from diverse backgrounds (including individuals from underrepresented racial and ethnic groups, individuals with disabilities, individuals from disadvantaged backgrounds, and women; see Notice of NIH's Interest in Diversity), are strongly encouraged to work with their institutions to develop applications for this funding opportunity.
 The primary requirements are that the research be highly innovative and have the potential for unusually broad impact.

 6. I don’t see any Transformative Research Awards in my area of research.
 Does this mean that the program is not interested in this area?